 - Breakfast at Randy’s Family Restaurant

-- Walk / Bike / Fatbike the Chippewa River State Trail (trail pass required for biking or inline skating).
-Look for: Boyd Park, ‘S’ Bridge near Banbury Place, Phoenix Park stone labyrinth,
+- Walk / Bike / Fatbike the Chippewa River State Trail (In some areas north or south of the city proper, a trail pass may be required for biking or inline skating).
+Look for: Boyd Park, ‘S’ Bridge near Banbury Place, Phoenix Park stone labyrinth

 - Baroque Sculpture, High Bridge.
 OR paddle the Water Trail Chippewa River Water Trail (summer).

 - Wine tasting at River Bend Vineyard and Winery (year round) or Autumn Harvest Winery and Orchard (open May 1 – Oct 31)